harvardinformatics/website/content/helium-minilims-billing-operations.md

 ## Monthly Process

-1. Upload the Helium_Node_Readings.
+1\.
+Upload the Helium_Node_Readings.
 An email is sent to me and informatics@fas.harvard.edu at the beginning of every month with the readings for every recovery node.
 The email comes from RENO@harvard.edu and has a subject like

-<pre>HARVARD UNIVERSITY ACS, Trend Interval Report, <span class="il">HE</span>.MONTH.METER.REPOR<wbr>T, 2/1/2015 09:15 AM</pre>
+<div class="codehilite"><pre>HARVARD UNIVERSITY ACS, Trend Interval Report, <span class="il">HE</span>.MONTH.METER.REPOR<wbr>T, 2/1/2015 09:15 AM</pre></div>

 a) Download the report from email and scp it to helium.rc.fas.harvard.edu